Many dogs struggle a lot with crate training. How should you respond when your dog barks non-stop in his kennel?

 – Sincerely, Non-Stop Barker

-If you’re dealing with a dog who pulls extremely hard on leash, be sure to check out the following resources from Journey Dog Training:
+If you’re dealing with a dog who barks non-stop in their kennel, be sure to check out the following resources from Journey Dog Training:

 - Should I crate train my puppy if he hates the crate?